oasis-tcs/openc2-impl-https/open-impl-https.md

 * Content-type:  application/openc2-cmd+json;version=1.0 (when using the default JSON serialization)
 * Accept: application/openc2-rsp+json;version=1.0 (when using the default JSON serialization)

-The following HTTP request header SHOULD be populated when transferring OpenC2 Commands:
-* X-Request-ID: if a request_id is supplied by the Producer, the supplied value SHOULD be placed in the X-Request-ID header

 The following HTTP response headers MUST be populated when transferring OpenC2 Responses:

 * Content-type: application/openc2-rsp+json;version=1.0 (when using the default JSON serialization)
-* X-Request-ID: if the X-Request-ID header was populated in the HTTP POST containing the OpenC2 Command, the X-Request-ID header in the Response MUST be populated with the value that was received in the POST

 The following HTTP request and response headers SHOULD be populated when transferring OpenC2 Commands and Responses when the Consumer is the HTTP/TLS server: